-3. Describe the level of ECR use within your department/agency in FY 2011 by completing the table below.
+3. Describe the level of ECR use within your department/agency in FY 2012 by completing the table below.
 [Please refer to the definition of ECR from the OMB-CEQ memo as presented on page one of this template.
 An ECR "case or project" is an instance of neutral third party involvement to assist parties in reaching agreement or resolving a dispute for a particular matter.
 In order not to double count processes, please select one category per case for decision making forums and for ECR applications.]

-Cases or projects in Completed Cases or Total FY 2011 Decision making forum that was addressing the issues when ECR was initiated: Of the total FY 2011 ECR cases indicate how many your agency/department any
+Cases or projects in Completed Cases or FY 2012 Decision making forum that was addressing the issues when ECR was initiated: Of the total FY 2012 ECR cases indicate how many your agency/department

-progress 1 projects 2 ECR Cases 3 Federal agency Administrative proceedings Judicial proceedings Other (spec cify) Sponsored 4 Participa in but did Formatted: Space Before: 0.2 line
+progress 1 projects 2 ECR Cases 3 Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (s specify) Sponsored 4 Participated in but did not sponsor 5

-decision /appeals sponso pr 5

-Context for ECR Applications: - Formatted: Space After: 0.25 line
+Context for ECR Applications:

 Policy development

-Planning -
+Planning

 Siting and construction

 Rulemaking

 License and permit issuance

 Compliance and enforcement action

 Implementation/monitoring agreements

-Other (specify): -
+Other (specify):

-TOTAL 0 0 0 0 0 0 0 0
+TOTAL 0 0 0 0 0 0 0 0 0

-should equal 11 ECR Cases) (the sum of the Decision Making Forums (the sum should equal should equal Total FY 2011 ECR Cases) (the sum of the Decision Making Forums Total FY 2011 ECR C
+should equal 12 ECR Cases) (the sum of the Decision Making Forums should equal Total FY 2012 ECR Cases) hould equal 2 ECR Cases)

-1 A "case in progress" is an ECR case in which neutral third party involvement began prior to or during FY 2011 and did not end during FY 2011.
+1 A "case in progress" is an ECR case in which neutral third party involvement began prior to or during FY 2012 and did not end during FY 2012.

-2 A "completed case" means that neutral third party involvement in a particular matter ended during FY 2011.
+2 A "completed case" means that neutral third party involvement in a particular matter ended during FY 2012.
 The end of neutral third party involvement does not necessarily mean that the parties have concluded their collaboration/negotiation/dispute resolution process, that all issues are resolved, or that agreement has been reached.

-3 "Cases in progress" and "completed cases" add up to "Total FY2011 ECR Cases".
+3 "Cases in progress" and "completed cases" add up to "Total FY2012 ECR Cases".

-Sponsored - to be a sponsor of an ECR case means that an agency is contributing financial or in-kind resources (e.g., a staff mediator's time) to provide the neutral third party's services for that case.
+4 Sponsored - to be a sponsor of an ECR case means that an agency is contributing financial or in-kind resources (e.g., a staff mediator's time) to provide the neutral third party's services for that case.
 More than one sponsor is possible for a given ECR case.